-The Incident Response Orchestration workflow differentiates Roles for Incident Response and adds the Custom User Role tool.
-These help you easily identify and grant permissions for people in your own organizations, before an Incident.
-Making these decisions before an incident can save your organization time and eliminate disruptions while resolving an Incident.
-Our changes to Roles makes it easy for you to set up appropriate access permissions — and automate Incident communications for everyone who needs to be involved.
+The Incident Management workflow differentiates Roles for Incident Response and adds the Custom User Role tool.
+These help easily identify and grant permissions for people in an organization, before an Incident.
+Making these decisions before an incident can save an organization time and eliminate disruptions while resolving an Incident.
+Recent changes to Roles makes it easy to set up appropriate access permissions — and automate Incident communications for everyone who needs to be involved.

-Although there are no changes to the way you add or update users, you can see the new roles on the Users Dashboard:
+Although there are no changes to the way you add or update users, the new roles are displayed on the Users Dashboard:

-- Can be added to (and receive) Mass Notification messages
+- Can be added to (and receive) Stakeholder Notification messages

 - Can be added to Service Stakeholder Templates and to Incidents in order to receive information about Incidents.